25 Genius Ways to Get a Healthy Lifestyle on a Budget

 How to have a healthy lifestyle on a budget

-Try different cuts of meat
+Try different cuts of meat or go meatless

 When buying meat, try choosing cuts that are less pricey, like chicken thighs instead of chicken breasts, or beef chuck roast instead of sirloin.
 “Cheaper cuts of meat, like pork shoulder or chuck, may be a bit tougher, but they can be slow-cooked to a juicy perfection,” Casper says.
 Leaner cuts have more meat per dollar than ones with a layer of fat that will be cut or cooked away.
 Plus, they are one of the best meats to eat.